is it possible, to PC <-LAN-> AP <-Wifi-> AP <-> internet?

 which is used on a daily basis with an older version: TP-Link TL-WR841N/ND v11

-you do not even need to modify the firmware.
+OpenWRT and has the WDS feature too, with TP-LINK no not even need to modify the firmware.

 TP-LINK WR841N v11 00000000 in “bridge-with-ap-mode” connecting to Fritzbox 7490 Wifi (works pretty well)